Buchan, Victoria: Sport

 Buchan has a picnic horse racing club, the Buchan & Gelantipy Race Club, which holds its one race meeting a year with the Canni Creek Cup in February.
 A rodeo is held at Easter, and the Flowers & Craft Show in November.

 Golfers play at the Buchan Valley Golf Club.
-The town has an Australian Rules football team competing in the Omeo & District Football League.
-They are known as the Cavemen.
+The town has an Australian Rules football team known as the Cavemen, who compete in the Omeo & District Football League.
 They won the premiership in 1983, 1987, 1998, 2004 and 2005.